In this article

 Some key points include:

-Recovery from alcohol addiction is an individual process and everyone recovers from addiction in different ways.
-Residential, inpatient, and outpatient detox programs offer the best place to start.ย
+Recovery from alcohol addiction is an individual process.
+Everyone recovers from addiction in different ways.
+Residential, inpatient, and outpatient detox programs offer excellent treatments for recovery.

 While 12-step groups may be beneficial for some, others still struggle with the spiritual aspect.
 In this case, alternative programs offer the same social support without a religious connection.